Bicycle Helmets for the 2008 Season

 Bell's Discount Line

 Two models in the low-priced line deserve special attention: the Deuce and the Impulse are the same helmet in youth and adult sizes.
 Both have the same radically round, smooth shape of the Bell Citi.
-Both are molded in the shell, a higher-quality construction technique that is unusual in the discount store series.
+Both are inmolded, a higher-quality construction technique that is unusual in the discount store series.
 They have reasonable vents.
 The price will likely be right when you find them in a big box store.
 We found a sample at Wal-Mart for $24.88 and Toys R Us has them for $30.
 The Impulse/Deuce is made in USA.

 Bell's skate models in this low-priced series include the Rage, Mirra and Wicked.
 All are said by Bell to be dual certified to the CPSC bicycle and ASTM F 1492 skateboard standards, at least in the medium and large sizes.
 They may not be dual certified in the small size.
 If the F 1492 sticker is missing, the helmet does not meet the skateboard standard.
 You must look at the stickers inside the helmet to be sure, since the packaging always says they meet it.

 This line sells for low prices: $15 to $40.
 Some models are available to non-profits for much less than that, through Safe Kids International.
 Because of Bell's name recognition, they are among the best sellers in the low end market.
 (Check our page on inexpensive helmets for further info on sources of low-cost helmets from various manufacturers for helmet programs.)
-Bell also produces toddler, skate and child bike helmets for the Fisher-Price brand, and you may see them as X-Games, Barbie, or Hot Wheels brands.
-Some models come bundled with bike or skate accessories.

 Bell's Replacement Policy

-For Bell's crash replacement policy it is best to call 1-800-BELL or search their Web site.
+For Bell's crash replacement policy it is best to call 1-800-BELL or search their website.
 We found it in the helmet manuals online in .pdf format.
 As of December, 2007 it said that you send back the damaged helmet with a letter describing your crash "in as much detail as possible," a dated cash register receipt (you did save your receipt, and you can find it, right?) with a check:

 The crash replacement program is available to U.S. and Canadian customers only.

-Bell has a page on their Web site called Helmets 101 that is worth a visit for info on their line.
+Bell has a page on their website called Helmets 101 that is worth a visit for info on their line.

 In 2004 Bell Sports was purchased by Fenway Partners, a private-equity holding company.
 The Giro part of Bell was included.
 Through Fenway, Bell Sports in early 2005 repurchased the Bell motorcycle helmet manufacturing company that it had spun off in 1991.
 Then Bell merged with Riddell, known as a football helmet maker.
 In 2006 Riddell Bell merged with Easton Sports, and after 2007 the company has been known as Easton-Bell Sports, owned by Fenway Partners, Jim Easton, and The Ontario Teachers Pension Fund.
 Most consumers are probably unaware of any of those changes, and many of Bell's key staff members have stayed on.
 As far as we can tell there has been no effect on the company's technical competence or product quality.

 Bern's motto is "Head Protection for Any Action Sport."
 Their helmets are skate/ski shaped, so they are very well rounded except for the rigid visor on one.
 None has enough ventilation for hard bicycle riding in warm weather.
 Some of them use Brock Foam, a formulation that provides multi-impact protection, but those are called hard hats rather than helmets and are not certified to meet the CPSC standard.
-Some are molded in the shell.
+Some are inmolded.
 Others have interchangeable liners for water sports, ski and winter sport use, including underneath layers and a knit winter cap.
 There is a ponytail port on ladies models.
 There is a channel in the foam liner for glasses and a removable goggle strap clip on the rear.
 An optional wired music system is available on winter sport models at $40.
 They have paired male/female models, with pastels for the ladies.
 The bicycle models include the Nino for kids, meeting the CEN and CPSC bicycle helmet standards and the ASTM F 2040 ski helmet standard.
 There is a visible white option.
 The girl's model is the Nina, in white and pastels.
 Sizes range from 48 cm to 63.5 cm.

 In 2007 some of the Bern models began to appear in the US market, labeled with stickers certifying that they meet the CPSC standard.
 These would include some models labeled Watts (new for 2008), Macon, Muse, Berkeley, Baker and Brentwood.
-But the milti impact Brock foam version of the same models would not meet CPSC, and in some cases we were astonished to see the listing in the catalog is Certifications: N/A. Others are certified to the CE 1385 Canoe/Kayak standard.
+But the multi impact Brock foam version of the same models would not meet CPSC, and in some cases we were astonished to see the listing in the catalog is Certifications: N/A. Others are certified to the CE 1385 Canoe/Kayak standard.

 Retail prices for Bern's models are in the $40 to $70 range, but can be much higher with options.